0xJs/RedTeaming_CheatSheet/windows-ad/Domain-Privilege-Escalation.md

 #### Check if target doesn't have msds-AllowedToActOnBehalfOfOtherIdentity
 ```
-Get-DomainComputer <COMPUTERNAME>
 Get-DomainComputer <COMPUTERNAME> | Select-Object -Property name, msds-allowedtoactonbehalfofotheridentity
 ```

 #### Get access to a user or computer with SPN set
-- If not already have a user or computer with a SPN, Create a computer object!
+- If not already owned a user or computer with a SPN, Create a computer object!

 #### Check who can add computers to the domain
 ```